 What happens when a roommate wants to move out?

 Can someone transfer from another Graduate and Family Housing apartment into a roommate situation?

-It is possible, however the transferring resident would be consider as moving out and would need to provide 60 days’ notice to avoid excess rent charges.
+It is possible, however the transferring resident would be considered as moving out and would need to provide 60 days’ notice to avoid excess rent charges.